ephman89/miniGolf/README.md

 7. The game must have one experimental feature

 The levels will be creative and different and increasingly hard.
-The creativity is in the designs of the holes.
+The creativity is in the designs of the holes. for example, in levels that get harder, walls will open up in certain spots to allow the ball to come through. the ball will stay in the level but the user will have to hit the ball back into the game.
+Also, the hole will move at harder levels. this gives a more time based shot that is harder to hit.
+This will increase/decrease in speed and change directions to make farther levels harder.
+All of the experimental features can be coded in  the final 3 days of coding